 Defence lawyers engaged a psychiatrist to provide a report about the state of JC’s mental health.
 This was particularly in relation to his substance abuse and psychotic behaviour and delusional beliefs related to crystal methylamphetamine.

-As a consequence of the report demonstrating that JC had a mental health condition, namely a substance abuse disorder which was in remission and had suffered paranoid delusions about police trying to kill him when committing the offence, an application under s.32 of the Mental Health (Forensic Provisions) Act to dismiss the matters was made in the Local Court.
+The report demonstrated that JC had a mental health condition.
+Namely a substance abuse disorder which was in remission.
+Also, he had suffered paranoid delusions about police trying to kill him when committing the offence.
+Consequently criminal defence lawyers made an application under s.32 of the Mental Health (Forensic Provisions) Act to dismiss the matters in the Local Court.

 Outcome: Dismissal of charges

-The Local Court Magistrate, after hearing lengthy submissions focused primarily on the reports from the psychiatrist, accepted that firstly JC did have a mental illness for which treatment was available.
+The Local Court Magistrate heard lengthy submissions focused primarily on the reports from the psychiatrist.
+Based on these, the magistrate accepted that firstly JC did have a mental illness for which treatment was available.
 This was namely a substance abuse disorder related to psychotic behaviour whilst under the influence of crystal methylamphetamine.
-Secondly, the magistrate felt that it was appropriate to deal with the matter pursuant to the provisions of the Mental Health Act rather that pursuant to criminal law.

 The Magistrate dismissed the charges pursuant to a treatment plan under section 32 of the Mental Health (Forensic Provisions) Act 1990.